portworx/px-docs/scheduler/docker/ucp.md

 You can use Portworx to implement storage for Docker Universal Control Plane (UCP).
 This section is qualified using Docker 1.11 and Universal Control Plane 1.1.2.

-## Step 1: Install and license Docker UCP
+## Step 1: Install Docker UCP

-Follow the instructions for [Installing Docker UCP](https://docs.docker.com/ucp/installation/install-production).
+Follow the instructions for [Installing Docker UCP](https://docs.docker.com/datacenter/ucp/2.2/guides/).

 >**Note:**<br/>You must run Docker Commercially Supported (CS) Engine.

-After installing Docker UCP, you must [license your installation](https://docs.docker.com/ucp/installation/license).

 ## Step 2: Update your docker.service file